We reconnect people to nature by helping them enjoy, protect and enhance their local rivers.

-- Attend one of our free events taking place across the capital
+- Connect with nature at one of our fun free outdoor events

-- Escape the office with our corporate volunteering opportunities
+- Escape the office through our corporate volunteering programme

-- Plan your own urban river escape at some of our rewilded river sites
+- Plan your own urban river escape at one of many rewilded river sites

 If you don’t see an event on your local waterway or have a suggestion for work you would like to see us doing, let us know.